Has this happened to you?

-Even with the upcoming built-in support for video in WordPress 3.6, you’ll still need to construct a shortcode like this…
+Even with the built-in support for video in WordPress, you’ll still need to construct a shortcode like this…

 [video width="960" height="540" mp4="movie.mp4" ogv="movie.ogv" webm="movie.webm"]

-You’ve finally got all your video files uploaded to your server, and you’ve installed a video player to handle all the “behind the scenes” detection and such.
+So now you’ve correctly assembled your shortcode, uploaded all the video files to your server, and you’ve installed a video player to handle all the “behind the scenes” detection and such.
 So after all this, why does your video look so much better in some browsers/devices than others?